ramonauble/db-js/readme.md

 ### LFOs
 ----------------------------------------------------------------
- each page features its own independent LFO, offering separate control over LFO speed, shape & depth, using the 3 horizontal sliders beneath the synthesis window.\
+ each page features its own independent LFO, offering separate control over LFO **speed**, **shape** & **depth**, using the 3 horizontal sliders beneath the synthesis window.\
- the LFO parameter states are displayed beneath each of the sliders. each page offers its own separate routing matrix, allowing the LFO to be routed to any combination of the 6 parameters for the active page.\
+ the current LFO parameter states are displayed beneath each of the sliders, and are updated accordingly when the parameter page is changed.\
+ each page offers its own separate routing matrix, allowing the LFO to be routed to **any combination** of the 6 parameters for the active page.\
  each button essentially acts as a toggle switch, enabling or disabling the connection of the LFO to the corresponding page parameter when pressed.\
- the speed for each LFO is set according to the base frequency (displayed above the LFO sliders, left of center).\
+ the **speed** for each LFO is set according to the base frequency (displayed above the LFO sliders, left of center).\
- the speed slider moves through the same ratio multiples as the RATIO page, multiplying the base frequency by a scaling factor, to arrive at the actual LFO frequency (displayed above the LFO sliders, right of center).\
+ the speed slider moves through the same ratio table as the RATIO page, multiplying the base frequency by a scaling factor to arrive at the actual LFO frequency (displayed above the LFO sliders, right of center).\
- the LFO has three possible base frequency modes, selected using the mode select switches beneath the sliders. they are as follows.\
+ the LFO has three possible base frequency modes, selected using the mode select switches beneath the sliders. they are as follows.

 #### MODE 1: FIXED
  this is the default mode, represented by the **X** (leftmost mode button).\